IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

          multipath -ll  # Make sure no error appear.
         ```

-  * Ubuntu
+#### 3. Configure storage system connectivity
+  *  Verify that the hostname of the Docker node is defined on the relevant storage systems with the valid WWPNs or IQN of the node.
+Otherwise, you will not be able to run stateful containers.

+  *  For iSCSI, discover and log in to the iSCSI targets of the relevant storage systems:

          ```bash
-         sudo apt-get multipath-tools
-         cp multipath.conf /etc/multipath.conf
-         multipath -l  # Check no errors appear.
+            iscsiadm -m discoverydb -t st -p ${storage system iSCSI portal IP}:3260 --discover   # To discover targets iscsiadm -m node  -p ${storage system iSCSI portal IP/hostname} --login              # To log in to targets
          ```

-#### 3. Storage connectivity setup
-  *  Verify that the hostname of the docker node is defined on the relevant storage systems with the valid WWPNs or IQN of the node.

-  *  For iSCSI - Discover and login to the iSCSI targets of the relevant storage systems:
-     *  Discover iSCSI targets of the storage systems portal on the host

-         ```bash
-            iscsiadm -m discoverydb -t st -p ${Storage System iSCSI Portal IP}:3260 --discover
-         ```
-     *  Log in to iSCSI ports.
-You must have at least two communication paths from your host to the storage system to achieve multipathing.

-         ```bash
-            iscsiadm -m node  -p ${storage system iSCSI portal IP/hostname} --login
-         ```

-## Configuring Ubiquity Docker Plugin with Ubiquity and SCBE
+## Configuring Ubiquity Docker volume plugin for SCBE

-Create this configuration file `/etc/ubiquity/ubiquity-client.conf` as mentioned below (there is nothing special for setup the SCBE as the backend of the plugin):
+The ubiquity-client.conf must be created in the /etc/ubiquity directory.
+Configure the plugin by editing the file, as illustrated below.

  ```toml
  logPath = "/tmp/ubiquity"            # The Ubiquity Docker Plugin will write logs to file "ubiquity-docker-plugin.log" in this path.